Practices & Guidelines

 Worship is central to the life of Immanuel Presbyterian Church.

-The congregation is currently worshiping virtually at 10:00 on Sunday mornings.
+The congregation is currently worshiping in-person and virtually at 10:00 on Sunday mornings.

 Go to the main Immanuel webpage